-The quaternity as an ideal of Self is associated with worldly completeness and the integration of the unconscious.
-The trinity is associated with worldly transcendence and the differentiation of personality away from worldly identification.
+The quaternity as an ideal of Self is associated with worldly completeness, and the integration of the unconscious.
+The trinity is linked with worldly transcendence, and the differentiation of personality away from worldly identification.
 Thus, the quaternity and the trinity complement each other.
 Integration proper must be preceded by differentiation.
 (Also in mathematics, they use integral calculus and differential calculus interchangeably.)
 It is necessary for the individual to differentiate himself away from collective identification.
-By example, the reason why the anima constellates in the male psyche is because he has established a male psychic economy.
+By example, the reason why the anima constellates in the male psyche, is because the subject has established a male psychic economy.
 He thinks and functions like a man.
 This has been accomplished by rejecting femininity and feminine ways, not as a matter of principle but as relevant to himself.
-As a result the true feminine will constellate in the unconscious, which is a necessary prerequisite for integration proper.
-Thus, men who lack an anima have failed at becoming true men.
+As a result, the true feminine will constellate in the unconscious, which is a necessary prerequisite for integration proper.
+Thus, men who lack an anima, have failed at becoming true men.
 They still live with the mother complex, like mama’s boys — which is why they tend to hide behind a masculoid persona.
 (This is perhaps the most important factor behind female oppression in the world.)

 The conclusion is that individuation involves both differentiation and integration.
-Jung, however, talks mostly about the unconscious and what he sees there.
-He seldom mentions that he himself is focused on differentiation and, for instance, excels at being an introvert.
+Jung, however, talks mostly about the unconscious, and what he sees there.
+He seldom mentions that he himself is focused on differentiation, and excels at being an introvert.
 He sometimes withdraws into solitude and spends hours cooking food.
 Apparently, differentiation cannot always be distinguished from depreciation.
 It seems that Jung’s standpoint is that women are much different than himself, in certain ways inferior to men; that black Africans are primitives, and that extraverts are tiresome and superficial.
 The truth is that he has cut away much of human nature in an effort of differentiation.
-There are two types of women, he says, the mother and the ‘hetaira’ (companion prostitute) (cf. Shamdasani, 2012, p.34).
+There are two types of women, he says, the mother and the hetaira (companion prostitute) (cf. Shamdasani, 2012, p.34).
 It would imply that the truth about female nature is indeed disagreeable, and it’s a blessing to be a man.
-Moreover, he discusses the fear of “going black”, among white people in Africa, and explains that it’s necessary for white man to avoid this horrible fate by standing aside from black man, in order to avoid identification (cf. Jung, 1989, ch.9).
+Moreover, he discusses the fear of “going black”, present among white people in Africa.
+He explains that it’s necessary for white man to avoid this corrosive development, by standing aside from black man.
+It serves to avert identification (cf. Jung, 1989, ch.9).

-The concept of differentiation is undervalued in the modern world, where the ruling political theology revolves around “integration” and the “ideology of sameness”.
+The concept of differentiation is undervalued in the modern world, where the ruling political theology revolves around ethnic integration, following the “ideology of sameness”.
 Since the extraverts rule the roost in the psychological community, the consequence is an impediment to individuation.
 Extraverts have such a strong preference for surfing on the tidal wave.
-The average Jungian doesn’t seem to understand that the gist of individuation is to distance himself from his fellow men (at least mentally), to excel at being what he really is, and to prune away thoughtways that don’t belong in one’s head.
+The average Jungian doesn’t seem to understand that the gist of individuation is to distance oneself from one’s fellow men (at least mentally).
+The individual must excel at being what he really is, and prune away thoughtways that don’t belong in his head.
 Much like the Freudians, they attempt to integrate incompatible philosophies, such as Derrida, for example.
 Derrida belongs only in one place: the refuse bin.
 The same can be said about Hillman’s and Edinger’s books, including most of feminist literature.

-This is how one becomes a true individual, by acknowledging how one differs from other people and that one stands apart from the ruling thoughtways of the time.
+This is how one becomes a true individual, by acknowledging how one differs from other people, and that one stands apart from the ruling thoughtways of the time.
 It amounts to a realization of how frightfully wrongheaded and profane people are.
-This was central to the Christian mystics, who regarded the world as sinful (especially women, primitives, and all the worldly extraverts) and therefore chose to stand aside from the world.
-By pruning their own tree, they endeavoured to become “little fountains”, which is the alternative self-ideal, whose central principle is differentiation and perfection rather than integration.
-As a consequence the “Self of Completeness” constellates in the unconscious.
+This was central to the Christian mystics, who regarded the world as sinful (especially women, primitives, and all the worldly extraverts), and therefore chose to stand aside from the world.
+By pruning their own tree, they endeavoured to become little fountains.
+This is the alternative self-ideal, whose central principle is differentiation and perfection, rather than integration.
+As a consequence, the “Self of Completeness” constellates in the unconscious.
 But as long as the individual upholds completeness and integration as ideals, and attempt to imitate them, the Self is stifled as a consequence.
 It will not constellate in the unconscious, with the effect that the Self is shut out of personal life, and cannot be integrated.
 (Christian mysticism was plagued with its own pathology, however, since they had no notion of psychological integration.)

-I take the view that religion, in the modern era, fulfills a destructive function in the way it stifles the spirit.
-Religion tends to promote an identification with the God image in the most superficial and materialistic way.
+I take the view that religion, in the modern era, fulfills a destructive function, in the way it stifles the spirit.
+Religion tends to promote an identification with the God image, in the most superficial and materialistic way.
 Modern Christians, for instance, think that they should imitate Jesus in his goodness, which is detrimental to the process of spiritual restitution.
-They argue in their books that one should endeavour to be good like Christ and do good deeds (despite the fact that Jesus wasn’t exactly “good” but caused turmoil and cracked his whip in the temple area).
+They argue in their books, that one should endeavour to be good like Christ, and do good deeds (despite the fact that Jesus wasn’t exactly “good”, but caused turmoil and cracked his whip in the temple area).
 They call it imitation of Jesus.
-This means, analogously with the above, that the Christ (the Self) will not constellate in the unconscious, with the effect that the divine is shut out of personal life, and cannot be integrated.
+This means, analogously with the above, that the Christ (the Self) will not constellate in the unconscious, with the effect that the divine is shut out of personal life.
+Therefore it cannot be integrated.
 Christian churches and Muslim mosques have become factories of evil.
 In Sweden, the psychosocial quality of diverse workplaces is investigated periodically.
 The Swedish Protestant Church always takes the first place for having the worst problems.
 In this Christian workplace people are continually bullied, which has led to many suicides.
 Instead of perfect goodness, normal decency should be hailed as moral ideal.

 Religion belongs to the many worldly phenomena that are better amputated from personality, since it shuts the door to the divine experience.
 Nevertheless, religion remains a necessary factor of human life, in the same sense as hurricanes are a necessary factor of the weather system.
-I subscribe to the view that humanity has only two choices: either good, sophisticated, religion or bad religion (such as Nazi cult, Communism, modern consumerism”, etc.).
+I believe that humanity has only two choices: either (1) good and sophisticated religion or (2) bad religion (such as Nazi cult, Communism, modern consumerism”, etc.).
 As any student of comparative history of religion knows, religious cults have notoriously practiced human sacrifice.
 Thus, good religion functions as a bulwark against bad religion.
-Orthodoxy and Catholicism played a big role in the overcoming of Communism, since many people retained their faith.
-But those individuals who are capable of independence, shouldn’t take part in religion but instead focus on the spirit that underlies all religion.
+Orthodoxy and Catholicism played an important role in the overcoming of Communism, since many people retained their faith.
+But those individuals who are capable of independence, shouldn’t take part in religion, but instead focus on the spirit that underlies all religion.
 Thus, Jesus may come visiting like a thief in the night.

-Numinous experiences invoked by psychedelic drugs has attracted the interest of psychologists.
-It is likely to induce identification with the very many incompatible elements of human psychology.
-I suppose the same could be said about activities pertaining to oxymoronic ‘profane spirituality’, such as giving full expression to sexuality.
+Numinous experiences invoked by psychedelic drugs, has attracted the interest of psychologists.
+It is likely to induce identification with the plenitude of incompatible elements of human psychology.
+I suppose the same could be said about activities pertaining to oxymoronic profane spirituality, such as giving full expression to sexuality.
 There is a tendency that psychological thought takes a direction that serves to expand personality by way of psychological experience.
 Against this, I argue that proper psychological individuation should, to a much higher degree, involve differentiation: seclusion, negation, detachment, and self-abnegation (i.e. ego-abnegation).